Remarks on restricted Nevanlinna transforms

-we call it \emph{the boolean convolution} and denote by $\gamma=\mu\uplus\nu$; for more details cf. Speicher - Woroudi (1997).
+we call it \emph{the boolean convolution} and denote it by $\gamma=\mu\uplus\nu$; for more details cf. Speicher - Woroudi (1997) and references therein.

 \textbf{Remark 1.} Boolean convolution has the property that \emph{all} probability measures are $\uplus$-infinitely divisible.
-That feature has also the \emph{max}-convolution because \emph{for each distribution function F, $F^{1/n}$ (the n-th root) is also distribution function and taking independent identically distributed (as $F^{1/n}$ ) r.v. $X_{n, 1}, X_{n,2},...,X_{n,n}$ then $\max \{X_{n,1},..., X_{n,n}\}$ has distribution function F.}
+The \emph{max}-convolution also has that feature because \emph{for each distribution function F, $F^{1/n}$ (the n-th root) is also a distribution function and taking independent identically distributed (as $F^{1/n}$ ) r.v. $X_{n, 1}, X_{n,2},...,X_{n,n}$, we see that $\max \{X_{n,1},..., X_{n,n}\}$ has the distribution function F.}

 For a probability measure $\mu$, let